flathub/io.github.dweymouth.supersonic/README.md

 ## Divergence from upstream

-The following changes were required on the package to please the Flatpak gods and have been submitted upstream:
+Some changes were originally required from upstream but have all been merged, thanks!

- * `io.github.dweymouth.supersonic.appdata.xml`: [appstream data file](https://github.com/dweymouth/supersonic/issues/133)

 The remaining files are Golang-specific metadata information that is required to create the sources list that allows the package to be